MarcoNadalin/Algorithms_Sudoku_Solver/README.md

 [list of valid symbols ]
 [number of cages]
-[Total of cages, list of row , column for each cage , one per line] Using the example from Figure 2a, the rst few lines of le corresponding to this example would be:
+[Total of cages, list of row , column for each cage , one per line] Using the example from Figure 2a, the first few lines of file corresponding to this example would be:
 9
 1 2 3 4 5 6 7 8 9